For some people the flu is more than unpleasant, it's downright dangerous. Get protected with a quick and simple vaccine.

 Vaccination is also important for people who live with or care for anyone at high risk for serious flu complications.

 If you have questions about whether or not to get a flu shot, talk to your doctor.

 Flu shots do not cause the flu.
 This flu vaccine is made with killed viruses or just the protein needed for protection.
 However, you may experience mild side effects from the shot, including soreness where the shot is given, fever and fatigue.
 These effects should last just one or two days.

-- Your symptoms get worse or last a long time.
+- Your symptoms worsen or last a long time.

 To learn more about flu, visit the Flu health topic center.
 You can also find out more at these websites: